Author Philippe Sands told it is ‘unacceptable’ to read Tolstoy amid Ukraine war

 Responding to Rausing’s concerns over “how far Ukraine is going to go” in retaliating against the Russian invasion, Sands said: “I’ve got no objection to that.
 I’ve got no objection to them targeting Russian bridges.”

-Russian novelist Tolstoy, who died in 1910, was the author of seminal books including War and Peace (1967) and Anna Karenina (1878).
-The latter was adapted into a critically acclaimed film starring Greta Garbo in 1935, and was again put on screen in Joe Wright’s 2012 film starring Keira Knightley.
+Russian novelist Tolstoy, who died in 1910, was the author of seminal books including War and Peace (1869) and Anna Karenina (1878).
+The latter has been the subject of numerous film adaptations, including a critically acclaimed version starring Greta Garbo in 1935, and Joe Wright’s 2012 adaptation starring Keira Knightley.

-Sands added: “But in terms of going into the Russian side, absolutely.
-They’ve got to defend themselves.”
+He added: “But in terms of going into the Russian side, absolutely.
+[Ukraine have] got to defend themselves.”

-Their discussion comes in light of news that at least seven people have been killed and dozens more injured after bridges collapsed in separate incidents across Russia.
+The discussion came in light of the news that at least seven people had been killed and dozens more injured when bridges collapsed in separate incidents across Russia.

 Prominent Russian military blogger Semyon Pegov, who uses the name War Gonzo, called it “sabotage”.

-Both reports could not be independently verified.
+Neither report could be independently verified.
 There was no immediate comment from Ukraine.

 A second bridge collapsed hours later when a freight train was crossing a bridge in the Kursk region early on Sunday (1 June), according to a local governor, causing a similar derailment.

-Russia’s Investigative Committee said on Sunday that the two bridges collapsed due to explosions.
+Russia’s Investigative Committee said on Sunday that the two bridges had collapsed following explosions.

-In a third separate incident, a prominent Ukrainian partisan group claimed responsibility for an attack on relay systems in occupied Donetsk oblast, which stopped movement on a new Russian rail line.
+In a third, separate incident, a prominent Ukrainian partisan group claimed responsibility for an attack on relay systems in the occupied Donetsk province, which brought a new Russian rail line to a standstill.

-Russia has been hit by dozens of sabotage attacks since Moscow launched its offensive against Ukraine in 2022, with many targeting its vast railroad network.
-Kyiv said railroads are targeted because they are used to transport troops and weaponry to the Ukraine war.
+Russia has been hit by dozens of sabotage attacks since Moscow launched its offensive against Ukraine in 2022, with many of them targeting its vast rail network.
+Kyiv said railways are targeted because they are used to transport troops and weapons for deployment in the war.

-Follow along with updates on Ukraine-Russia at The Independent’s live blog here.
+You can follow updates on the Ukraine-Russia war in The Independent’s live blog.

-Elsewhere during the panel, Sands, a visiting professor of law at Harvard Law School, said that reports of “rampant antisemitism” at the prestigious university are “complete nonsense”.
+At another point during the panel discussion, Sands, a visiting professor of law at Harvard Law School, said that reports of “rampant antisemitism” at the prestigious university are “complete nonsense”.

 Join our commenting forum